sunsmarterjie/iTPN/README.md

 | Fast-iTPN-B| 85 | IN.1K |CLIP-L|512/16|Y|**88.7%**| | |
 | Fast-iTPN-L| 312 |IN.1K |CLIP-L|512/16|Y|**88.7%**| | |

 All the pre-trained Fast-iTPN models are available now!
+The tiny/small/base scale models report the best performance on ImageNet-1K as far as we know.

 ***30/May/2023***